youtube/cobalt/starboard/doc/abstract-toolchain.md

 `src/tools/gyp/pylib/gyp/generator/ninja.py`.
-Modifications to this file were required for replacing any of the toolchain components, adding platform-specific tooling, adding new toolchains, or accomodating platform-specific flavor of reference tool.
+Modifications to this file were required for replacing any of the toolchain components, adding platform-specific tooling, adding new toolchains, or accommodating platform-specific flavor of reference tool.
 Doing this in a shared file does not scale with the number of ports.

 ## Overview